mehditeymorian/mehditeymorian/src/data/about.md

 # What I Do

-At work, I am responsible for creating, designing, and maintaining `microservices` in an `event driven system`, providing online taxi service for more than 40M+ users.
-In addition, I do some `research` for new technologies with goal of improving current microservices' maintainability and performance, and `mentoring` new joiner to get on their feet on their first days at the company.
+At work, I am responsible for creating, designing, and maintaining microservices in an `event-driven system`, providing online taxi services for more than 40M+ users.
+In addition, I `research` new technologies to improve current `microservices`' maintainability and performance.

-On the other hand, I'm interested in `Machine Learning` and `Data Science`.
+On the other hand, I'm interested in Machine Learning and Data Science, which have been visible throughout my undergraduate duration.

-Concerning machine learning, after I finishing Artificial Intelligence Lecture' project, which was developing a smart agent to play the Othello board game with tuned fitness function by `genetic algorithms`, I got fascinated by machine learning and `deep learning`.
+I did my AI lecture project on developing an intelligent agent to play the Othello game with a heuristic fitness function tuned by `genetic algorithms`.
+Doing so made me intrigued about learning new concepts such as Reinforcement Learning and `Deep Learning`.
 As a result, I am continuing what I have started and doing my undergraduate project on developing an agent for the Othello game using `Deep Reinforcement Learning`.

-In regard to data science, I have worked with `complex networks`, simulating relationships in online social media applications.
-Stackoverflow Tag Recommender would be another example, which I used questions data on stackoverflow to create a `recommender system` for suggestion questions tags based on association rules and similarities.
+Through other lectures, I have done some data science work too.
+In the Information Retrieval lecture, I created a `tag recommender` that suggests the most related tags to the input tag based on questions in Stackoverflow.
+Or in the Computer Simulations lecture, I analyzed the behavior and characteristics of a graph representing relationships in social media, which falls under the category of `complex networks`.

+To summarize, I love developing software systems and research in AI fields, including reinforcement learning, deep learning, and data science.

 # Some history